GitHver/SputNix/readme.md

 ];
 ```

-*Note: Micro is a terminal text editor that is way superior to nano, it uses common keybinds like (shift)"ctrl-c" and "ctrl-v" to copy and paste like any other program.
-You can also use helix or vim or VScodium if you want to, but Micro is simple and elegant in is worth learning.*
+*Note: Micro is a terminal text editor that is much more user friendly than the default nano, it uses common keybinds like (shift)"ctrl-c" and "ctrl-v" to copy and paste like any other program.
+You can also use helix or vim or VScodium if you want to, but Micro is simple and is worth learning.*

 ctrl-s to save and then close the program. then put the following in the terminal: